Gonzaga remains No. 1, Baylor back to No. 2 in AP Top 25 - WTMJ

 Illinois, Michigan and Iowa rounded out the top 5.
 No. 8 Arkansas is in the top 10 for the first time since reaching No. 1 in 1994-95.

-Gonzaga plays Saint Mary’s in the West Coast Conference Tournament semifinals Monday night and would advance to the title game Tuesday with a win.
-The Zags (24-0) are the only remaining undefeated team in Division I.
+Gonzaga won its ninth consecutive West Coast Conference regular-season title after going 14-0 and is the lone remaining undefeated team in Division I. The Zags (24-0) play Saint Mary’s in the WCC Tournament semifinals Monday night and would advance to the title game Tuesday with a win.

+Win those two and Gonzaga will become the fifth team in the last 45 years to head into the NCAA Tournament undefeated.

+“I don’t know about how important it is and all that.
+I mean it would be a heck of an accomplishment, quite frankly,” Gonzaga coach Mark Few said.
+“It’s hard to be the front-runner and lead the mile all four laps.
+Everybody’s gunning for you.”

 More AP college basketball: https://apnews.com/hub/College-basketball and https://twitter.com/AP_Top25